 Today, there are hundreds of vaping devices and thousands of e-liquids to suit any vaper’s preferences.
 If you can’t find a device you like, you can even build your own.
 Despite herculean efforts by various world governments to stifle the availability of e cigarettes, the number of vapers keeps growing every year while smoking statistics continue to plummet, resulting in a huge consumer-driven industry with its own language.

-Newcomers to the e-cig scene are often overwhelmed by vaping terms like “cig-a-like” and “mod,” so the next part of this series will cover vaping terminology.
+Newcomers to the e-cig scene are often overwhelmed by vaping terms like “cig-a-like” and “mod,” so the next part of this series covers vaping terminology.